natansevero/100-days-of-code-r1/README.md

 ### R1D18

 I learned how to create a Angular in memory web API and how to do http requests with the HttpClient module

+### R1D19

+I concluded the Tour of Heroes tutorial of the Angular documentation \o/